ekiro/haps/docs/index.rst

 Support
 -------

-If you are having issues, ask question on projects issue tracker.
+If you are having issues, ask a question on projects issue tracker.

 License